PE and Sports Premium

 - Purchase high quality equipment to enhance the current provision at the school.

-- Increase the opportunities for children to participate in enrichment activities across a school week.
+- Increase the number of children participating in enrichment activities across a school week.

-- Further develop participation in locally organised competitions.
+- Increase the school's participation in more locally organised competitions.

 Click below to read our current Sports Premium Action Plan...